jelastic-jps/gitlab/README.md

 <img src="images/success.png" width="300">
 </p>

-Use credentials from the picture above to access GitLab admin panel.
+Use credentials from the successful installation message or received email notification to log in to admin panel.

-### Managed Hosting Business on GitLab DevOps Pack
+### Managed Hosting Business

 To start offering this solution to your customers please follow to [Managed PaaS Hosting Business](https://jelastic.com/apaas/)